hmcts/ops-runbooks/MailRelay/Deploying&TroubleshootingMailrelay.md

 # Deploying & Troubleshooting Exim Mailrelay

-This runbook describes how to deploy an new Exim image to the Dev and Production Environments.
+This runbook describes how to deploy a new Exim image to the Dev and Production Environments.
 The current version of mairelay is <b>0.2.8</b>.
 Mailrelay configurations are managed through the following repo [exim-relay](https://github.com/hmcts/exim-relay).

 ## Prerequisites